adamhurm/garden/content/Self-Hosting/Seafile 13,12,11 in Proxmox.md

 docker build -t adamhurm/seafile:13.0.6 .
 ```

-Initially the build script left the `build/seafile_12.0/src/seafile-server` empty, and by manually populating that directory the `setup-seafile-mysql.sh` error below will be resolved.
-The fix is to replace `build/seafile_12.0/seafile-server-13.0.6` with appropriate git repo and then hide/remove `.git` .
+Initially the build script left the `build/seafile_12.0/src/seafile-server` directory empty, and by manually populating that directory the `setup-seafile-mysql.sh` error below will be resolved.
+The fix is to replace `build/seafile_12.0/seafile-server-13.0.6` with the appropriate git repo and then hide/remove `.git` .
 ```bash
 ## ERROR: seafile docker container can't find `setup-seafile-mysql.sh`
 [2025-07-05 21:45:19] Now running setup-seafile-mysql.py in auto mode.